spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/reactive-components/entity-contracts.md

 ## Receiving updates or messages

+* All component updates received are stored as a list in a reactive component called `{component name}.ReceivedUpdates`.
 * All events received are stored as a list in a reactive component called `{component name}.ReceivedEvents.{event name}`.
 * All command requests received are stored as a list in a reactive component called `{component name}.{command name}.CommandRequests`.
 * All command responses received are stored as a list in a reactive component called `{component name}.{command name}.CommandResponses`.